sasqwatch/yawast/README.md

 For detailed information, just call `./yawast -h` to see the help page.
 To see information for a specific command, call `./yawast -h <command>` for full details.

+#### Using with Burp Suite

+By default, Burp Suite's proxy listens on localhost at port 8080, to use YAWAST with Burp Suite (or any proxy for that matter), just add this to the command line:

+`--proxy localhost:8080`

+#### Authenticated Testing

+For authenticated testing, YAWAST allows you to specify a cookie to be passed via the `--cookie` parameter.

+`--cookie SESSIONID=1234567890`

 #### Sample

 Using `scan` - the normal go-to option, here's what you get when scanning my website: